 - Durability – You don’t have to worry about any day-to-day events damaging your laminate floors.
 They are durable, sturdy, and can truly hold up over time.

 - Minimal Maintenance – Woods often require polish or wax to keep them looking brilliant.
 Laminate flooring requires basically no maintenance.
 If you could get the same look as wood with less upkeep (and less financial burden), why wouldn’t you?

 - Longevity – Laminate floors don’t react to sunlight or humidity the way solid wood does, which in turn keeps them looking fresh for years to come.

 Another product to keep in mind is luxury vinyl (LV) flooring.
 LV flooring is hyper-realistic and looks just like stone or ceramic.
 LV even has a surface texture that feels just like the real thing.
 LV flooring is still highly resilient and durable, just like laminate, but with a different style to it.

 Laminate is a wonderful flooring option for so many reasons.
 Still in doubt about how to choose what’s right for you?
-Work with our flooring experts at Higgins Carpet One Floor & Home to select the right laminate flooring for you!
+Work with our flooring experts at Higgins Carpet One Floor & Home to select the right laminate flooring products for you!
 Contact us online or give us a call today.